Political Intrigues and Origins of Problems for Ancient Israel|

 In the El Amarna Letters we read during this time: "What is Abdi-Ashirta, the servant, the dog, that he should take the land of the king to himself?
 What is his family?"
 EA 71.

 From the days of Rezon on, in consequence of Damascus' policies, which encouraged a spirit of rivalry between Israel and Judah, these two countries continued to be hostile to each other.
-Baasha, king of Israel (909-886), built Ramah against Judah and threatened her.
+Baasha, another name for Ahab read in reverse, king of Israel (909-886), built Ramah against Judah and threatened her.
 Asa, king of Judah (911-870), sent presents to Ben-Hadad, and Ben-Hadad turned against Baasha and "smote Ijon, and Dan, and Abel-beth-maachah, and all Cinneroth, with all the land of Naphthali" 1.Kings 15:20.
 Judah took Mount Ephraim, 2.Chronicles 17:2.
 This happened two generations after Solomon and a few decades before the El Amarna period (about 870-830).

 "For the king's ships went to Tharshish with the servants of Huram: every 3 years once came the ships of Tarshish bringing gold, and silver, ivory, and apes, and peacocks.|